Horne, Surrey: Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 Local government

 The 2011 census considered the parish which is within the ward Burstow, Horne and Outwood, containing three of the four villages of the south-west of Tandridge.
 The parish borders the extreme south of the two central parishes, Godstone and Limpsfield.
 At Surrey County Council, one of 81 councillors represents the area, that lies within Lingfield division.

 Transport

 The civil parish has no motorways or railways.
 Eastern fields are split by the A22 road, a main road to East Grinstead, which also is used by those closest to the route as opposed to the M23 and main coastal route to access Eastbourne, a large coastal town and the route is a main one for a small portion of East Sussex.

-Horne is served by bus services 315 to Redhill and East Surrey Hospital and 236 to Crawley via Gatwick Airport.
+Horne is served by bus services 315 to Redhill and East Surrey Hospital and formerly 236 to Crawley via Gatwick Airport.